scalabli/quo/docs/api.rst

 Parsing
 -------

-class click.OptionParser(ctx=None)
+class quo.OptionParser(ctx=None)
 The option parser is an internal class that is ultimately used to parse options and arguments.
 It’s modelled after optparse and brings a similar but vastly simplified API.
-It should generally not be used directly as the high level Click classes wrap it for you.
+It should generally not be used directly as the high level quo classes wrap it for you.

 It’s not nearly as extensible as optparse or argparse as it does not implement features that are implemented on a higher level (such as types or defaults).